browserengineering/book/book/forms.md

     return out
 ```

-This frees up the `do_request` function to figure out which function
+This then frees up the `do_request` function to figure out which
-to call:
+function to call for which request:

 ``` {.python file=server}
 def do_request(method, url, headers, body):